Last update: 6/5/2021

 Colombia - EN

-Travelers from all countries except the UK can currently visit Colombia.
+Travelers from all countries, except Brazil and the UK, can currently visit Colombia.

 - United Kingdom